 The Cloudinary Creative Cloud Connector embeds a compact version of the Cloudinary Media Library in your Adobe application.
 From the Connector, you can access almost all of the same functionality that is available in the full Media Library in your account console.

-Collections are ad-hoc groupings of images.
-Images can be added to and from collections without affecting or moving the image itself, and images can be included in multiple collections.
+Collections are ad-hoc groupings of assets.
+Assets can be added to and from collections without affecting or moving the asset itself, and assets can be included in multiple collections.
 You can create your own collections (assuming you have the required permissions) or other Cloudinary users can share collections with you.
 You can also share collections with external stakeholders by sending a URL to a dedicated collection webpage, which is available to those with a link during an optionally specified date range.

-Collections can often be a convenient way to group all images that you might want to use on a particular project or campaign.
-You can access collections from the Navigation button at the top left of the Connector pane.
+Collections can often be a convenient way to group all assets that you might want to use on a particular project or campaign.

 For more details, see Collection management in the Digital Asset Management guide.